BoChenGroup/PyDPM/README.md

 :fire:**Note: We have released a new version that does not depend on Pycuda.**
+:fire:**Note: A tutorial of DPMs has been uploaded by Prof. Wilker Aziz (University of Amsterdam).**

 <div align="center">
    <a href="https://www.bilibili.com/video/BV1AP411Z78j/?spm_id_from=333.337.search-card.all.click&vd_source=98c31086838357413c23a6b7603d8ba3">
    <img src="https://raw.githubusercontent.com/BoChenGroup/PyDPM/master/dpm_tutorial.png" width="600" />
    </a>

-   Prof. Wilker Aziz (University of Amsterdam): A tutorial on variational inference and deep generative models.
 </div>

 Install